JefroB/retropie-radio/README.md

 # retropie-radio
 Background music for retropie using mpd, with playlist management via emulationstation.

+  Note: This will rename files and folders in your music collection.
+As always, be sure to have a backup.

 # Installation Steps

+1. Backup your SD card, and your music collection, if it is seperate.

-1.  (optional but recommended) If you'd like music to start playing at boot time, you'll need to add the following to /etc/rc.local:
+2.  (optional but recommended) If you'd like music to start playing at boot time, you'll need to add the following to /etc/rc.local:

         su pi -c '/home/pi/.mpd/startup_playback.sh &'

-2. You'll also need to add the following to /etc/emulationstation/es_systems.cfg:
+3. You'll also need to add the following to /etc/emulationstation/es_systems.cfg:

         <system>
             <name>radio</name>